-A significant portion of the total potential compensation of our executive officers (that is the executive officers named in the Summary Compensation Table on page 25 (the "NEOs") and our other Executive Vice Presidents and Senior Vice Presidents) is linked to Company performance.
+A significant portion of the total potential compensation of our executive officers (that is the executive officers named in the Summary Compensation Table on page 27 (the "NEOs") and our other president, executive vice president and senior vice president level executives) is linked to Company performance.
 It is paid in the form of annual incentive bonuses under the Incentive Compensation Plan that vary based on the Company's degree of achievement of pre-established pre-tax profit targets, and stock plan awards, which vary by position, individual performance and contribution levels.